Who can use this capability

 - Issue Key and Error Column are required and will be added to your workflows field mappings by default.
 These cannot be removed in the workflow, and can only flow from Jira to Smartsheet, though you can select the columns these map to.
 If you delete one of these columns from your Smartsheet sheet, Jira will return an error code the next time the data is synced.
 (See Finding and Fixing Workflow Errors for more information.)

-NOTE: The Issue Key is the primary identifier for issues in JIRA.
-Without this required value, the Smartsheet for Jira Connector cannot write changes back to that Issue in Jira.
+The Issue Key is the primary identifier for issues in Jira.
+Without this required value, the Smartsheet for Jira Connector cannot write changes back to that issue in Jira.

 - Certain fields from Jira will appear with only a unidirectional mapping option (Issue Key, Jira Link, Issue Link, Created Date, etc.).
 These fields are read-only from Jira and cannot be written to from Smartsheet.